Time Management Statistics (2026 Edition)

 - The 90/10 rule — the idea that 10% of your activity can account for 90% of the outcomes.
 This principle motivates people to identify a few high-value tasks and allocate the rest for maximum productivity.

 - The Eat-the-Frog method — a practice of pinpointing and completing the biggest task of the day first.
-Finishing the most intimidating assignment will boost your motivation and increase your chances of getting things done faster.
+Completing the most intimidating assignment will boost your motivation and help you get things done faster.

 Essentially, task prioritization is a fundamental aspect of time management and can become second nature with enough willpower and practice.